 The reason to write an RFP for your ecommerce website is twofold:

-Mind that an RFP is not the same as RFI (a Request for Information) which aims at getting broad information about an agency and its projects and precedes the RFP process.
+Mind that a B2B ecommerce RFP is not the same as RFI (a Request for Information) which aims at getting broad information about an agency and its projects and precedes the RFP process.
 An RFP also differs from an ecommerce website specification document which is written after the agency selection process and specifies the e-store functionalities you want to see in the end-product.

-Your RFP should be specifically tailored to the needs of your project and include specific questions and requirements for a vendor.
-You might still be open to vendor’s suggestions, but your RFP should present a clear idea of your business plan and goals.
+Your RFP should be tailored to the needs of your project and include specific questions and requirements for a vendor.
+You might still be open to the vendor’s suggestions, but your RFP must present a clear idea of your business plan and goals.

 Any RFP process includes the project planning, drafting, issuing, and evaluation stages.
 Here are a few steps we recommend taking to obtain a killer RFP for an ecommerce website — and actually use it.

 Step #1: Ask Yourself Why You Need Replatforming